-- 3. During the original employment probationary period, permanent fulltime employees may draw in advance on the six (6) days sick leave credits which may be earned in the probationary period, provided such unearned leave shall be repaid to the City if the employee's service is terminated prior to the completion of the probationary period. - 4.
-In order to qualify for sick leave, an employee shall: - a.
+- 4. In order to qualify for sick leave, an employee shall: - a.
 Notify his/her supervisor in advance of the absence. - b.
 Keep his/her supervisor informed of conditions and estimated day of return to work. - c.
 Attendance is an essential function of any job.
-When the amount of sick leave used appears to have a pattern indicative of sick leave abuse, the employer may take the following steps to rectify the apparent problem. - 1) Request a meeting with the employee and, if the employee desires, the employee's personal representative.
+When the amount of sick leave used appears to have a pattern indicative of sick leave abuse, the City may take the following steps to rectify the apparent problem. - 1) Request a meeting with the employee and, if the employee desires, the employee's personal representative.
 The purpose of this meeting will be to discuss the apparent pattern.
-Management will also present the employee with a written document describing the pattern and a clear directive to rectify the problem The employee will be afforded the opportunity to respond to this document in writing. - If, after this initial meeting, the apparent pattern of sick leave usage continues, the employer may request another meeting with the employee and, if the employee desires, the employee's personal representative.
+Management will also present the employee with a written document describing the pattern and a clear directive to rectify the problem.
+The employee will then be afforded the opportunity to respond to this document in writing. - 2) If, after this initial meeting, the apparent pattern of sick leave usage continues, the City may request another meeting with the employee and, if the employee desires, the employee's personal representative.
 At this meeting, management may issue written orders requiring the employee to provide a note from a medical professional when using sick leave for a period of time proscribed in the written orders. - 3) If the employee fails to comply with the written orders, then the employee may be subject to discipline. - d.
-Apply for sick leave benefits in compliance with the rules of the Employer. - 5.
+Apply for sick leave benefits in compliance with the rules of the City. - 5.
 Employees who retire or who are disabled and who are eligible to receive Social Security benefits or Wisconsin Retirement Fund annuities or other public employment fund annuities shall receive the cash equivalent of up to one hundred percent (100%) of their accumulated unused sick leave credits, not to exceed 163 working days' compensation computed at the prevailing rate plus any longevity pay and educational incentive pay in effect at the time of the employee's retirement, or in the case of disability, as soon as the employee's disability has been established by either the Social Security Office or the Wisconsin Retirement Fund Board. - 6.
-Should an employee die while employed by the City, any accrued unused sick leave shall be added to the last pay due the employee.

-7. Employees earning sick leave in excess of 150 days shall receive a 100% cash sum equivalent to the employee's regular salary for any unused excess days.
-Payment is to be made on the pay day immediately preceding December 15th.

-C. Holidays: The following days are established as paid holidays for permanent full¬-time employees:
+Should an employee die while employed by the City, any accrued unused sick leave shall be added to the last pay due the employee. - 7.
+Employees earning sick leave in excess of 150 days shall receive a 100% cash sum equivalent to the employee's regular salary for any unused excess days.
+Payment is to be made on the pay day immediately preceding December 15th. - C. Holidays: The following days are established as paid holidays for permanent full-time employees: